zi-han-Yang/scGSI/README.md

 **Copyright:** © 2026 Chen et al. This is an open access article distributed under the terms of the [Creative Commons Attribution License](http://creativecommons.org/licenses/by/4.0/), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

+## Contact

+For questions or issues, please open an issue on GitHub or contact the authors.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-For questions or issues, please open an issue on GitHub or contact the authors.

-## Acknowledgments

-We thank the developers of the comparison methods and the single-cell genomics community for their valuable contributions.